billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 to run 4 probes.
 For 8 probes, you will be safe with a [PassMark Multi-thread](https://www.cpubenchmark.net/multithread/) score >= 50000.*

-#### Skip Core Ultra 9
+#### Skip Core Ultra

 For robust real-time data acquisition we want sustained high performance.

-However, Intel's 14th generation 'Meteor Lake' CPU architecture (also branded as 'Core Ultra 9') is highly optimized for energy efficiency as opposed to high performance.
+However, Intel's 14th generation 'Meteor Lake' CPU architecture (also branded as 'Core Ultra') is highly optimized for energy efficiency as opposed to high performance.
 We have confirmed this.
-We bought a Lenovo P16 laptop with Intel Core Ultra 9 185H CPU.
+We bought a Lenovo P16 laptop with Intel 'Core Ultra 9 185H CPU.'
 Although it has impressive looking clock rates, core count and PassMark specs, it's a poor performer for SpikeGLX.
 It can just barely run (2) quad-probes.
 Almost any additional activity while running, like opening a text document, will trigger core power throttling